 Who is Eric Wells?

-I am also forging ahead in the burgeoning AI-driven landscape by building practical, ethical AI-assisted workflows through the same self-directed approach.
+After a sabbatical during which I moved to Arkansas and helped care for both of my grandparents (who had dementia) until they passed away, I am looking to transition into the nonprofit sector and a career/life dedicated to public service and helping those in need.
+While I am using self-directed study and volunteer work to make this transition, I am also forging ahead in the burgeoning AI-driven landscape by building practical, ethical AI-assisted workflows through the same self-directed approach.
 I use AI tools to support my work; I do not outsource the work to them.
 Authenticity, efficiency, and epistemic integrity (the discipline of forming beliefs honestly and revising them when evidence demands) are currently in open competition.
 Skills like writing, research, and organizational communication have never mattered more.
 Even prompting requires a type of finesse that combines rhetorical devices, interpersonal skill, and sycophancy mitigation, making it a much-needed skill.

 But wait… there’s more!